mattrauch/lanyon/_posts/2019-09-21-approximation.md

 ![Output]({{ "/assets/tri.png" | absolute_url }})

-Using the PMI methodology, we are givent he following formulas[^fn1]:
+Using the PMI methodology, we are given the following formulas[^fn1]:

 $$ \text{mean} = \frac{a+4b+c}{6} $$

 $$ \text{sd} = \frac{c-a}{6} $$

-PMI proposes using z scores to determine where 95% of the values would lie given a normal distribution, using the mean $$ \mu $$ calculated above and a standard deviation $$ \sigma $$ defined above.
+PMI proposes using z scores to determine where 95% of the values would lie given a normal distribution, using the mean calculated and standard deviation defined above.
 To keep things simple, we will use the same quantile methodology as before.

 ~~~R
 mean = (a + (4 * b) + c) / 6